mm3509/b9122-2024/4 exams/final/README.md

 Please remember to submit a file with name `marketing.txt` for Autograder to consider the right exercises and assign the correct points.

-Read the [paper by Rubin and Waterman (2016)](https://www-jstor-org.ezproxy.cul.columbia.edu/stable/27645750?seq=12) on using logistic regression and propensity score matching.
+This exercise is based on [this short paper by Rubin and Waterman (2016)](https://www-jstor-org.ezproxy.cul.columbia.edu/stable/27645750?seq=12), "Estimating the Causal Effects of Marketing Interventions Using Propensity Score Methodology".
+You have access to it on JStor through Columbia University.

+The paper explains how you can use logistic regression and propensity score matching to infer causal effects on observational (non-experimental) data.
+If you took the Advanced Analysis class with Kamel Jedid, you may have seen this method; if not, you can learn it from the paper.
 Make sure you understand the details of the procedure.

 The dataset is a small an simulated version of the data used in that paper.
 The categorical variables like the doctors' geographical region and specialty are already in 0/1 format, using one-hot encoding.